 After initial backup of the file is complete, only new or changed information is sent when the file is backed up.

 When CrashPlan scans a file, it knows that the file changed and the progress bar runs through the file as if the information is new.
 But as it goes, it discovers the information hasn't actually changed and only transmits the new information to the backup destination.

 For the technically savvy: CrashPlan does incremental deltas by block within the file.

-As part of the backup process, CrashPlan regularly performs archive maintenance which removes (“prunes”) file versions in accordance to your file retention settings.
+As part of the backup process, CrashPlan regularly performs archive maintenance which removes, or “prunes,” file versions in accordance to your file retention settings.

-Occasionally, CrashPlan's advanced data de-duplication needs to re-scan your files.
-When this happens, CrashPlan looks exactly like it is re-backing up your data, but it is actually scanning each block to see if it has been backed up already.
-Progress goes much, much faster than if you were re-backing up and your files are still available for restore during this process.
+Occasionally, CrashPlan's advanced data de-duplication needs to rescan your files.
+When this happens, CrashPlan looks exactly like it is backing up your data again, but it is actually scanning each block to see if it has been backed up already.
+Progress goes much, much faster than if you were backing up all over again, and your files are still available for restore during this process.

-CrashPlan users can keep more of their recent versions and less of the older ones.
-CrashPlan for Home subscribers can further refine the rules for keeping versions over a specific periods of time or even keep an unlimited number of versions.
+By default, CrashPlan keeps more of your recent versions and less of the older ones.
+CrashPlan for Home subscribers can further refine the rules for keeping versions over specific periods of time, or even keep an unlimited number of versions.

 Note: If you are using the free version of CrashPlan you will use the default settings.
 Only CrashPlan for Home subscribers can adjust the frequency and version retention settings.

 More information is available in the Specify Version Settings article.